Support

 • Relies on an individual's accuracy

-Pros of using excel for recording stock:
+Pros of using spreadsheets for recording stock:

 • Allows for automatic calculations using formulas